 High Quality products formulated by a

-Consider highly popular all natural herbal products formulated by a world famous medical doctor, Ray Sahelian, M.D.
+These highly popular all natural herbal products are formulated by a world famous medical doctor, Ray Sahelian, M.D.

 Mind Power Rx for better mental focus, concentration, and mood.